xgdsmileboy/GenPat/README.md

 #### Running Options

-Our prototype of *GenPat* have multiple user interfaces for different purposes, basically you can run it within command line as:
+Our prototype of *GenPat* has multiple user interfaces for different purposes, basically you can run it within command line as:

 ```powershell
 java -jar GenPat.jar FUNC ARGS